dpc-sdp/ripple/docs/content/design-system/5.components/search-bar.md

 ---
 title: Search bar
-description: Allow users to enter keywords and search content on the website.
+description: The Search bar shows a text input field with a search button to let users enter keywords and search content on the website.
 layout: page
 label: Core